neovim/neovim/INSTALL.md

 ### AppImage ("universal" Linux package)

 The [Releases](https://github.com/neovim/neovim/releases) page provides an [AppImage](https://appimage.org) that runs on most Linux systems.
 No installation is needed, just download `nvim-linux-x86_64.appimage` and run it.
 (It might not work if your Linux distribution is more than 4 years old.)
-The following instructions assume an `x86_64` architecture; on ARM Linux replace with `aarch64`.
+The following instructions assume an `x86_64` architecture; on AARCH Linux replace with `aarch64`.

     curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim-linux-86_64.appimage
     chmod u+x nvim-linux-x86_64.appimage